China-Australia Free Trade Agreement: A Guide for Importers and Exporters

 In order to benefit from the ChAFTA, Australian companies need to satisfy a number of documentation requirements.

 The most important of these is supplying a Certificate of Origin.
 These certificates declare the details of the country in which the goods you are importing were made.
-They must be issued by the country of origin’s authorised agency and will need to be given to a customs authority in the receiving country.
-You can learn more about the Certificate of Origin in our easy-to-read guide.
+They must be issued by the country of origin’s authorised agent and will need to be given to a customs authority in the receiving country.

 Note that, for exporters to China, Australia’s authorised bodies are: